nbgallery/nbgallery-extensions/jupyter_nbgallery/nbextensions/environment/README.md

-When the tree page is first loaded, this extension will register the current Jupyter instance as an execution environment with nbgallery.
-Preferences stored in nbgallery will also be downloaded and applied.
+This extension will register your current Jupyter instance as an execution environment with nbgallery.
+That enables the "Run in Jupyter" button in nbgallery to launch notebooks into this Jupyter environment.

+This extension will also download and apply any preferences you've saved in nbgallery via the _Preferences_ menu in the NBGallery Menu extension.